muachilin/EDA_program/README.md

   After the merger, the fanouts of the merged gate will be re-connected to the gate that merges it.

   4. Simulate
-  Perform circuit simulation to distinguish the functionally different signals and thus collect the FEC pairs/groups.
+  Perform circuit simulation to distinguish the functionally different signals.
+  And thus collect the Functionally Equivalent Candidates (FEC) pairs/groups.

   5. Fraig
   Based on the identified FEC pairs/groups, perform fraig operations on the circuit.
   All the SAT-proven equivalent gates should be merged together

+Problems and Solutions

+  1. Strash
+      - Processing the inverted information of inputs needs to use additional bool variable.
+        In order to save memory usage, I cast the variable of input gate into size_t.

+  2. Simulate
+     - Use "~" to inverse bit patterns can cause ambiguities.
+       Therefore, I use bitset to perform inverse.
+     - Improve efficiency
+       Set a stopping criteria according to overall circuit size to control when to stop simulation.
+       Record the number of continuous times of simulations that gates do not split new groups of FEC.
+       If the number equals to the stopping criteria, then stop the simulation right away.

 project copyright: